baptistepras/data_treatment/README.md

 actes-civils.cpp is glitched and will do a core dumped.
 It was glitched back then and wasn't modified since.

-Executing `subventions` isn't a good idea, the file is big and the execution takes a long time.
+To execute `objets-trouves`, you will need to go find `objets-trouves-restitution.csv.gz` first and put it back to a csv file.
+The csv file is 101MB, therefore too big to be uploaded here.